NunoAnFranca/MEIC-SGI/tp2/README.md

 |:------------------------------------------:|
 | Image 7 - Terrain        |

-Terrain consists of 6 different box geometries with different textures.
+Terrain consists of 6 different box geometries with different textures, where the top of the terrain is a grass texture using mipmapping.

 ### Objects of the Castle